 When used correctly, the File Explorer in all editions and versions of the Windows 10 operating system is a very useful tool.
 And although many people need to spend a bit of time learning how to make the most of File Explorer, it is, in our opinion, one of the quickest and easiest ways to find your files out of all other operating systems out there in existence—a parable of operating system navigation.
 Few are able to make finding files anywhere near as simple.
-Microsoft’s File Explorer is intelligently laid out with clever architecture, and offers a much more simplified experience to finding stuff that you’ve downloaded or saved than the likes of Android, for example, where you would likely need to resort to installing other applications just to find what you’re looking for, as if trying to find them on a much smaller screen wasn’t already bad enough.
+Microsoft’s File Explorer is intelligently laid out with clever architecture, and offers a much more simplified experience to finding stuff that you’ve downloaded or saved than the likes of Android, for example, where you would often need to resort to installing other applications just to find what you’re looking for, as if trying to find them on a much smaller screen wasn’t already bad enough.

 Before diving into the specifics and more technical stuff, we’ve sat and watched many people who don’t know Windows 10 very well try to use File Explorer, and right off the bat, their first problem is apparent: they are very hesitant to move anywhere with folders because they’re worried they’ll get lost and not know there way back.
 One of the first things you should learn about File Explorer is that, much like when using a web browser for websites, it offers an address bar at the top to help you with your navigation.
 When you click on a folder from File Explorer, like the “Pictures” folder, for instance, it will then keep that address which you can see as your navigation in the address bar like in the picture below.
 To the left of that address bar is a couple of arrows which you can use to navigate back where you were before.
 That way if you start exploring around the place, don’t like where you’ve gone, you can just click in the arrow, and it will take you back to where you were before.
 Now that you know that, all you need to do is not touch the delete key, and your time with File Explorer won’t ever cause much damage.